Welcome to today's edition of the Rush 24-7 podcast.

 Where is the standing up for America?

-Where is the defending America's a superpower?
+Where is the defending America as a superpower?

 It doesn't exist.

-With a couple of conservative circus act guests thrown in to give it uh to give it balance.
+So this was just a bash by Libs for Libs with Libs with a couple of conservative circus act guests thrown in to give it balance.

 Affair after affair after affair.